Lotus Miner: configuration reference

 This section controls parameters for making storage and retrieval deals:

-[Dealmaking] # When enabled, the miner can accept online deals ConsiderOnlineStorageDeals = true # When enabled, the miner can accept offline deals ConsiderOfflineStorageDeals = true # When enabled, the miner can accept retrieval deals ConsiderOnlineRetrievalDeals = true # When enabled, the miner can accept offline retrieval deals ConsiderOfflineRetrievalDeals = true # A list made of Data CIDs to reject when making deals PieceCidBlocklist = # How long the sealing process for a sector should take (see below) ExpectedSealDuration = "12h0m0s" # A command used for fine-grained evaluation of storage deals (see below) Filter = "/absolute/path/to/storage_filter_program" # A command used for fine-grained evaluation of retrieval deals (see below) RetrievalFilter = "/absolute/path/to/retrieval_filter_program"
+[Dealmaking] # When enabled, the miner can accept online deals ConsiderOnlineStorageDeals = true # When enabled, the miner can accept offline deals ConsiderOfflineStorageDeals = true # When enabled, the miner can accept retrieval deals ConsiderOnlineRetrievalDeals = true # When enabled, the miner can accept offline retrieval deals ConsiderOfflineRetrievalDeals = true # When enabled, the miner can accept verified deals ConsiderVerifiedStorageDeals = true # When enabled, the miner can accept unverified deals ConsiderUnverifiedStorageDeals = true # A list made of Data CIDs to reject when making deals PieceCidBlocklist = # Maximum expected amount of time getting the deal into a sealed sector will take # This includes the time the deal will need to get transfered and published # before being assigned to a sector # for more see below ExpectedSealDuration = "24h0m0s" # When a deal is ready to publish, the amount of time to wait for more # deals to be ready to publish, before publishing them all as a batch PublishMsgPeriod = "1h0m0s" # The maximum number of deals to include in a single publish deals message MaxDealsPerPublishMsg = 8 # A command used for fine-grained evaluation of storage deals (see below) Filter = "/absolute/path/to/storage_filter_program" # A command used for fine-grained evaluation of retrieval deals (see below) RetrievalFilter = "/absolute/path/to/retrieval_filter_program"

 ExpectedSealDuration is an estimate of how long sealing will take, and is used to reject deals whose start epoch might be earlier than the expected completion of sealing.
 It can be estimated by benchmarking or by pledging a sector.